In real life, cars tend to sink in water

 - The Autobots of Transformers Animated are shwon to function in the vehicle modes while underwater.

 - Both 2 Wycked and the Danger Cart are able to transform into submarines in the Aqua Teen Hunger Force episode "Last Dance for Napkin Lad."

-- A few real examples (excluding the Beetle) are amphibious cars like the World War II Schwimmwaggen and Ford GPA, and the Soviet license copy, the GAZ 46, the The Sixties Amphicar and a host of less famous cars.
+- A few real examples (excluding the Beetle) are amphibious cars like the World War II Schwimmwaggen and Ford GPA, the 1950's era Soviet GAZ 46, the The Sixties Amphicar and a host of less famous cars.
 Ironically, by far the most successful wasn't a car at all: it was the DUKW amphibious 2-1/2 ton truck, which are popular among military vehicle collectors and used as emergency and excursion vehicles even today.
 See the Trivia page for more details.

 - The Rinspeed sQuba is designed to behave like the aforementioned Lotus Esprit from The Spy Who Loved Me.
 However, it's open-topped rather than watertight and as such, requires the passengers to wear SCUBA gear.